sss0bbb/tpg_tweepy/README.md

     2. create new app
     3. find your new consumer key
     4. find your new consumer secret
-2. fill a configuration file with the format shown in tpg_dealalerts.empty.conf
+2. fill a configuration file with the format shown in tpg_dealalerts.sample.conf
 3. pip install -r requirements.txt

 **usage**: tpg_dealalerts_clean.py [-h] -c config_file [-e]